JelteF/derive_more/impl/doc/debug.md

 ```

-### Delegation
+### Transparency

 If the top-level `#[debug("...", args...)]` attribute (the one for a whole struct or variant) is specified
-and can be trivially substituted with a delegation call to the inner type, then all the additional
+and can be trivially substituted with a transparent delegation call to the inner type, then all the additional
 [formatting parameters][1] do work as expected:
 ```rust
 # use derive_more::Debug;